These states are ending unemployment benefits and $300 bonus this week

 Some 13 million taxpayers who received jobless benefits last year and paid taxes on the money are eligible, though not everyone will receive a refund depending on past-due debt.
 We explain what you need to know here, including how to look for that refund on your tax transcript.

 After some initial delays, more single filers began seeing deposits in their checking accounts starting May 28, with 2.8 million refunds going out the first week of June.
-The IRS said the next set of refunds will go out mid-June.
+The IRS said the next set of refunds will go out mid-June, but those are yet to be confirmed.
 More complicated returns will be processed later, with refunds being issued over the summer.

 The IRS has issued instructions on how to enter the exemption on tax forms.
 People who already filed their taxes this year without the exemption will have their returns automatically recalculated by the IRS.
 While the IRS has said that taxpayers do not need to file an amended federal tax return to get their tax break, a handful of states are requiring taxpayers to file an amended state tax return to get a state refund.
 Here's how to find out your state's rules.